Honorlock Resources for Instructors

 - Honorlock and FSU deeply value student privacy and data security.
 Under its contract with FSU, Honorlock is contractually obligated to comply with specific legal requirements for the privacy and security of student information.
 This contract provides ample security to our students, and access to exam footage is restricted to the course instructor, TA, and authorized FSU administrators.

-These Honorlock system requirements apply to you and your students:
+These Honorlock system requirements apply to your students:

 - A laptop or desktop computer (not a tablet)